Zhangyrkhan/microservices-system/README.md

-Sure!
-Here's your **Microservices Project documentation translated into English**:

----

 # 🌐 Microservices Project: User-Service & Company-Service

 A microservices-based application that includes `User Service`, `Company Service`, `Config Server`, `Eureka`, `API Gateway`, and two separate PostgreSQL databases.
 All services are auto-configured via Spring Cloud Config and registered with Eureka.